boson-php/docs/01.getting-started/installation.md

 composer require boson-php/compiler --dev
 ```

 > The compiler is only required for development, it is not required for code
 > execution, so it is recommended to include it as a `--dev` package.
 {.note}

-> Make sure the `"minimum-stability"` is set correctly.
-{.warning}